 For more information, see Participating in Activities You Enjoy.

 Connecting with other people through social activities and community programs can keep your brain active and help you feel less isolated and more engaged with the world around you.
-Participating in social activities may lower the risk for some health problems and improve well-being.
+Participating in social activities may lower the risk of some health problems and improve well-being.

 So, visit with family and friends.
 Join programs through your Area Agency on Aging, senior center, or other community organizations.